ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 Programming recommendations
 ---------------------------

-The following sections provide some `PEP8
+The following sections provide some `PEP 8
 <https://www.python.org/dev/peps/pep-0008/>`_ recommendations for removing
 ambiguity and preserving consistency.
 Additionally, they address some common pitfalls that occur when writing Python code.